Fraser Island 4WD Rental Destinations

 For more travel advice, visit DMR.qld.gov.au

-Fraser Island 4WD Rental welcomes you to explore one of the most pristine places on the planet.
+Welcomes you to explore one of the most pristine places on the planet.

-Australian 4WD Rental has a national wide network of agencies which are strategically positioned in close proximity to all famous tourism destination and hot spots, as well as major regional and capital cities throughout Australia so you are never far from a pick up point or friendly service to make your trip to the Fraser Island a memorable one.
+Fraser Island 4WD Rental is part of Australian 4WD Hire, a nationwide network of premium rental agencies strategically positioned in close proximity to all famous 4WD destinations and hotspots as well as major regional and capital cities throughout Australia, ensuring you’re never far from a pick-up point.